 - Integrated iScience, Grade 6 Course 1, Student Edition – Yes, this is the science course that we started in 5th grade.
 He’ll finish it this year.

-- Apologia’s Exploring Creation with Health and Nutrition (review coming soon)
+- Apologia’s Exploring Creation with Health and Nutrition (read more about this one in my Homeschool Health and Nutrition post)

 He will complete the Integrated iScience course that we started last year, and start the Exploring Creation with Health and Nutrition course.
 I’ve mentioned in the past that he has read most of the Apologia Exploring Creation series for fun, so I’m hoping he’ll enjoy the Health and Nutrition text.
 We may or may not complete this year.
 Check out the electives below to see what other sciences he wants to explore.